jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 Here when run without cell execution, Claude took the `LAG()` of the enabled status, which led to an off-by-one error on every single entry leading to an incorrect result.

 It's surprising that just the cell execution helped lead to a correct result, as there's nothing obviously wrong with the output of an off-by-one error like that.
+Nevertheless, it's a sobering example which shows that LLMs are perfectly capable of producing something that looks completely reasonable but contains subtle logic errors.

 Also note even here the final query is a bit strange, with this redundant condition at the end:
 ```sql